 - Taxation and Stamp duty aspects

-This is the concept where two or more business entities are merged together either by way of absorption or amalgamation or by forming of a new company.
-The merger of two or more business entities is generally done by exchange of securities between the acquiring and the target company.
+- Merger: This is the concept where two or more business entities are merged together either by way of absorption or amalgamation or by forming a new company.
+The merger of two or more business entities is generally done by the exchange of securities between the acquiring and the target company.

-Under this strategy, an entity transfers its one or more undertaking for lump sum consideration.
-Under Slump Sale, an undertaking is sold for a consideration irrespective of the individual values of the assets or liabilities of the undertaking.
+- Slump Sale: Under this strategy, an entity transfers one or more undertakings for lump sum consideration.
+Under Slump Sale, an undertaking is sold for consideration irrespective of the individual values of the assets or liabilities of the undertaking.